hiiamboris/red-wiki/Red-View-architecture.md

 React
 -----
-Reactive actions can be defined directly in VID (with automatic attachement to nearest face) or can be specified directly using the REACT function.
+Reactive actions can be defined directly from VID dialect or can be specified directly using the REACT function.

 Draw
 ----